HMH-464 and VMGR-234 Conduct Aerial Refuel Training

-A KC-130J Hercules, assigned to Marine Aerial Refueler Transport Squadron (VMGR) 234, is staged on the flight line at Marine Corps Air Station Cherry Point, N.C., Feb.
+U.S. Marine Corps Cpl.
+Juan Sierra, a crew master assigned to Marine Aerial Refueler Transport Squadron (VMGR) 234, observes an aerial refuel training operation from the back of a KC-130J Hercules on Feb.
 23, 2017.
-VMGR-234 assisted Marine Heavy Helicopter Squadron 464 in an aerial refueling training operation to maintain interoperability.
-(U.S. Marine Corps video by PFC Daniellel Mills )
+VMGR-234 assisted Marine Heavy Helicopter Squadron 464 in the training to maintain interoperability.
+(U.S. Marine Corps photo by Lance Cpl.
+Koby I. Saunders)

 |Date Taken: